mdolab/MACH-Aero/machAeroTutorials/overset_analysis.rst

 Results
 =======

-For validation purposes, ADflow was run with all meshes and the results were plotted against various differen solvers from :cite:`nasaM6SA`.
+For validation purposes, ADflow was run with all meshes and the results were plotted against various different solvers from :cite:`nasaM6SA`.
 As you can see, ADflow lies right in the middle:

 .. figure:: images/overset_grid_convergence.png